RACT members receive 50%* off Eagle Hang Glider tickets (includes Adult, Child, Concession, Family)

 The Huon Pine Walk is a tranquil stroll along the riverbank and is easily managed by most people, it is one of the best places in Tasmania to see young and mature Huon pines growing in their natural riverine rainforest environment.
 The Huon Pine Walk is part of your general admission to Tahune Adventures.
 Allow 20 minutes return.

 Tahune Adventures Visitor Centre features a licensed café serving dine-in and take-out meals, and a free WiFi so that you can stay connected to the rest of the world.
 For those seeking a more informal dining option, there are barbecue and picnic facilities located around the site, which are available to visitors.
-We can also cater for la
+We can also cater for large groups when requested in advance.

 Basic fitness is required and wheelchair access is available on the AirWalk, onsite shuttle bus available upon request.
 Should you have any additional queries please feel free browse our website